yamin-shihab/study-notes/grade-8/science.md

     + The nucleus controls the activities of the cell.
 It also contains the genetic material of the cell.
     + The vacuole is a space for extra food, waste, and other substances that can't be immediately used.
     + The cell wall surrounds the cell membrane and protects the cell with its tough, rigid surface.
     + The chloroplast is where the process of photosynthesis occurs.
-Energy from the sun is used to create carbohydrates.
+Energy from the Sun is used to create carbohydrates.
     + The mitochondrion produces energy for the cell using tiny food particles.
     + The ribosome make proteins.
     + The rough endoplasmic reticulum serves as a base for ribosomes.